-"No, you've already been soaked once and you will run out of clothes.
-He'll be here soon enough and then he will have some explaining to do."
+"No, you've already been soaked once, and you will run out of clothes.
+He'll be here soon enough, and then he will have some explaining to do."

 The incessant rain slowed to a steady mist.
-Rocco Attolini trudged slowly up the muddy road, carefully watching his footing.
-The three-day trek from Naples seemed endless; each footstep was like a journey.
-He had fallen clumsily several times, trying to keep his baggage from spilling off his back.
-The red clay mud of the road covered his well-worn traveling shoes, adding to his load and testing weary legs.
+Rocco Ameduri trudged deliberately up the muddy road, carefully watching his footing.
+The three-day trek from Naples seemed endless; each footstep was like an endless expedition.
+He had fallen clumsily several times, trying to keep his heavy baggage from spilling off his back.
+The red clay mud of the road covered his well-worn traveling shoes, adding to his load and testing weary spindly legs.
 It didn't matter.
 Rocco was excited.
-His mind was made up and an adventure lay ahead.
+His mind was made up, and an adventure lay ahead.

 Unafraid, or so he fooled himself, he thought about his plan.
 It was difficult.
-What faced him was an adventure, yes, but a change so big it was difficult to contemplate.
-Though he tried to tell himself he wasn't afraid, it was difficult not to feel anxious.
+What faced him was an adventure, yes, but a change so big was difficult to contemplate.
+Though he tried to tell himself he wasn't afraid, it was impossible not to feel anxious.
 He tried valiantly to reason with himself.
 After all, I've lived through four years of war.
 Surely nothing could be worse than that.
-I cannot let my foolish fear get in the way of improving my family's future.
+I cannot let foolish fear get in the way of bettering my family's future.

 Life in Southern Italy had taken a turn for the worse.
 Years of privation and war had taken its toll.
 Antiquity and family heritage no longer seemed to matter.
-Italy's poor and desperate were leaving daily in a great exodus to the Americas for the hope of a better life.
-Many of Rocco's friends and family had already left for greener pastures to faraway places like the United States, Brazil, Mexico and Argentina.
+Italy's poor and desperate were leaving daily in a great exodus to the Americas for the universal hope for a better life.
+Many of Rocco's friends and family had already left for greener pastures in faraway places like the United States, Brazil, Mexico, and Argentina.
 Over one-third of Italians had left its shores in the past thirty years.
-And now with Mussolini's reign of fear beginning to overtake the land, more were taking the necessary steps to leave all that they knew for the hope that a new land would bring.
-After all, the streets in America were said to be lined in gold and there was work for anyone willing to work.
+And now, with Mussolini's reign of fear beginning to overtake the land, millions were taking the necessary steps to leave all that they knew.
+They put aside centuries of heritage and things long cherished, and willingly exchanged it all for the hope that a new land would bring.
+After all, the streets in America were said to be lined in gold and there was employment for anyone willing to work.
 And Rocco was more than willing, for he was tired of the constant struggle.
 He and Antoinette had spent hours and hours discussing every practical option.
-His good wife was still a bit anxious, but had told him that she would do whatever he decided.
+His good wife was still a bit anxious but had told him that she would do whatever he decided.
 And when the letter came from America asking for Rosa's hand in marriage, the doors were suddenly opened to what must be done.

 In the dimming light of early evening, he could see faint signs of life as he approached the ancient village.
-Some people were still out despite the inclement weather, walking amongst the cobbled walkways in between centuries-old rock homes that were glistening, slick with rain, the people appearing ghost-like.
+Some people were still out despite the inclement weather, walking amongst the cobbled walkways in between centuries-old rock homes that were glistening, slick with rain, the people appearing ghost-like as they went about their daily lives.